OUR FIRST HUNDRED YEARS: 1875-1975

 In June 1919 Moravian College and Theological Seminary bestowed upon Rev. Robinson the degree of Doctor of Divinity, the first person outside of the Moravian Church to receive an honorary degree from that institution.

-50-50 IN 1950: 1925-1950
+50-50 in 1950: 1925-1950

 The Rev. James Robinson, now in his 20th year, continued to serve the Church as pastor.
 In 1927 the Church voted to adopt its first foreign missionary.
 A medical student in China was selected by the Women’s Missionary Society and support was continued until 1930.
 The Church then sponsored a missionary to Korea from 193l to 1945.
 After 1945 the man and his family returned to this country having spent over a year in hiding from Japanese soldiers.
 The women of the church had been involved in Christian missions since 1894, as described in more detail in Chapter One, long before the Church began to support missionaries in the field.

 An attempt was made in 1927 to change the charter to allow women to serve on the Board of Trustees, but the attempt failed.
+Our first woman trustee, Ruth Kent, was elected in 1972.

 In the fall of 1928, Rev. Linus E. Brown, the first Associate Minister, was hired to assist Dr. Robinson in his increasing duties.